 To help mitigate the delays involved in selling a leasehold property, It is recommended that the seller instruct a conveyancer as soon as possible, and preferably before marketing the property,.

 Will I need a conveyancing solicitor if I am remortgaging my Worcestershire property?

 Yes you will need a solicitor to handle the legal side of the remortgage.

 The Bank of England base rate is currently 0.75% (Feb 2019).
 A good Worcestershire remortgage solicitor should be able to complete the conveyancing quickly and get you onto your new rate without delay.

-Our property solicitors are on the panel for all major lenders, so whether you are you are changing to a 100% mortgage with the Halifax or to a fixed-rate mortgage with the Barnsley Building Society, we can help.
+Property solicitors on the panel for all major lenders - so whether you are you are changing to a 100% mortgage with the Halifax or to a fixed-rate mortgage with the Barnsley Building Society, we can help.